Hobgood Facial Plastic Surgery: Todd Hobgood, MD

 Dr. Hobgood reserves the mini facelift, technically called a SMAS plication lift, for younger patients with early signs of aging who want to make only small changes.
 This technique is also called a short-scar facelift because the incisions are usually less extensive than with a complete facelift.
-Because it is less invasive than a complete facelift, Dr. Hobgood may perform the mini facelift using local anesthetic with sedation.
 It is important to be aware that recovery time for the mini facelift is usually comparable to the complete facelift.
 Essentially, the best candidates for a mini facelift (also called a limited SMAS imbrication facelift) are patients who specifically show premature jowling along the jawline but otherwise have a tight neck beneath the chin.

 Your Facelift Surgery

 Facelift surgery is an outpatient procedure and takes approximately 4 to 6 hours.
 A typical facelift procedure requires an incision from your hairline near your temple, around and under the ear, and back to the hairline.
 If needed, Dr. Hobgood performs a neck lift using a small incision just beneath your chin.